 A Fireside Chat and Book Signing with Keynoter Romano

-Click here to see the many registration options—in-person-only, live-virtual, in-person plus 60-day access to all recorded sessions, live-virtual plus 60-day access, on-demand-only, and one-day—whew!
+Click here to see the many registration options—live-virtual, live-virtual plus 60-day access, and on-demand-only.
 Students and retirees get special additional discounts.
 One of those options is sure to fit your budget, CE needs, and preferred time!

 Group rates are available for more than three registrants from the same organization or company—contact firstname.lastname@example.org to arrange.

 Meet Your Keynoters and Special Speakers

 Available on demand: